 Why didn’t you save us? they seemed to ask.
 Why didn’t you do something?

 Nicholas caught the satisfaction in Krampus’ eyes, boring right into him.
 Simon, by his side, was staring at the destruction he had caused; there was a wide-eyes fascination on his face.

-Krampus turned towards the out-houses.
+Krampus turned his head towards the out-houses.
 “You can come out now,” he called.

-Nicholas saw a movement over towards the animal shed.
-Was that one of the goats, trying to get out?
-No, it couldn’t be; they were dead too.
-A breath caught in his throat; it was a young girl, about Simon’s age, crawling out from beneath the body of an adult female – her mother, perhaps, but there wasn’t any way of knowing now.
+A breath caught in Nicholas’ throat; it was a young girl, about Simon’s age, crawling out from beneath the body of an adult female – her mother, perhaps, but there wasn’t any way of knowing now.
 She looked dazed as she pushed the corpse to one side and stood awkwardly.
 Disturbingly, she didn’t look upset by what she was seeing, merely curious.

 “Come to me,” Nicholas called to her.
 “I’ll help you, I promise.”

 The girl stared at him through lidded eyes; in that instant, he knew that he had lost her.
 She was already shaped by the corruption that was festering in this new graveyard.

 “I want to stay,” the girl said.
 “I want to learn how I can do this.”

 “You can do it,” Simon replied.
 “Krampus can teach you.”